oracle-livelabs/developer/rest-services-for-adb-appdevlive/create-table/create-table.md

 ## Introduction

-In this lab you will use Database Actions/SQL Developer Web to connect to your Database, create and REST enable a table.
+In this lab you will use Database Actions/SQL Developer Web to connect to your database, create a table, and then REST enable the table.

 Estimated Lab Time: 20 minutes